Certs: Advertising

 In the 1960s and 1970s, Certs was heavily advertised on American television with a famous campaign featuring two attractive young people earnestly arguing over the proper classification of the mints.
 The one participant would assert, "It's a breath mint!"
 The other would assay a rebuttal by stating, "It’s a candy mint!"
 This taxonomic dilemma would finally be resolved by the unseen announcer, who would achieve synthesis by explaining that Certs was "Two, two, two mints in one!"
 Saturday Night Live lampooned the ads with a fictitious product called "Shimmer", with Gilda Radner's argument "It's a floor wax!" vs. Dan Aykroyd's "It's a dessert topping, you cow!" being resolved by announcer Chevy Chase's declaration that "New Shimmer's a floor wax and a dessert topping!".
 Indeed, the phrase "Two, two, two [insert almost any word or short phrase here] in one" remained an American idiomatic expression into the 21st century.

 Litigation

-In 1999, the United States Customs Service classified Certs as a candy mint for tariff purposes, since candy was taxed differently from oral hygiene products.
+In 1999, the United States Customs Service classified Certs as a candy mint for tariff purposes; candy was taxed differently from oral hygiene products.
 In the ensuing suit before the United States Court of International Trade, Cadbury introduced expert testimony that Certs stimulate the flow of saliva, thus flushing bad odors from the mouth, and that its flavors and oils mask bad breath.
 But the court ruled that, since Certs did not contain antibacterial ingredients, they were, indeed, simply a candy mint.
 This ruling was, however, overturned at the Court of Appeals for the Federal Circuit, making Certs legally a breath mint.
-The Supreme Court of the United States is not known to have received any such writ of certiorari as would enable it to hear the case or exercise appellate jurisdiction.